 Get in touch to find out more: firstname.lastname@example.org

 Please tell us about your disability on your UCAS form - UCAS has some good advice about how best to do this.
 You might also want to contact the college you're applying to and let them know; check our college pages for their contact details.

 If you need to take one or more of our pre-interview tests as part of your application, you can be considered for whatever alternative arrangements you usually have for public exams (that is, your GCSEs and A-levels, or other equivalent qualifications).
 For example, this may be extra time, or a large print copy of the test paper.
 Lots of students do this, so please don’t miss out: make sure you mention your requests when you register for your test or tests.

 If your application is shortlisted, you will be invited to come to Oxford for an interview (arrangements may be different for international students).
 Please see our interview page for general information on how to prepare for your interview and what you can expect.
-These webpages include sample interview questions and videos of mock interviews.
+This information includes sample interview questions and videos of demonstration interviews.

 Before the interview:

 - We strongly recommend that you visit Oxford on an Open Day, if you can.
 This will give you the chance to have a look around, and visit departments and colleges.
 This will help you to be familiar with the city, and will be particularly helpful if finding your way is not your strength.
 Open Days also give you the chance to meet tutors and admissions staff, and to talk to current students.
 Information about studying at Oxford with a disability or SpLD can be obtained from any of the departments and colleges you visit, or from the Disability Advisory Service

 - If you need to go to several locations across the city, allow plenty of time.

 - There will be current students working in the colleges during interviews, so if you need any help or directions, please ask.
 That is what the student helpers are for.
 It’s quite common for student helpers to accompany candidates to the right place for their interview, not just those with a disability or SpLD.

 During the interview: